 Pablo Sequen v.
-Albarran (ICE Courthouse Arrests & Unlawful Detention Conditions)
+Albarran (ICE Courthouse Arrests & Detention Conditions)

-On September 18, 2025, a coalition of immigrants’ rights organizations and pro bono counsel filed a federal class action lawsuit against the Trump administration challenging its policy of courthouse arrests and the prolonged detention of immigrants in unsafe and unlawful conditions at U.S. Immigration and Customs Enforcement’s (ICE) San Francisco Field Office at 630 Sansome.
+On September 18, 2025, a coalition of immigrants’ rights organizations and pro bono counsel filed a federal class action lawsuit against the Trump administration challenging its policy of courthouse arrests and the prolonged detention of immigrants in unsafe and unlawful conditions by U.S. Immigration and Customs Enforcement’s (ICE) in facilities designed and intended only to hold people for brief periods.

 Filed in the U.S. District Court for the Northern District of California, the lawsuit argues that federal officials violated the law when they changed their policies to allow ICE to arrest immigrants when they appear at immigration court for mandatory hearings in their immigration cases.